 The leading purveyor of PC chips doesn't really think a lot about the desktop anymore.

-(Credit: Cooler Master)
+Cooler Master)

+Is the desktop PC on the road to oblivion?
+Well, let's put it this way: it's hardly an Intel priority anymore.
 Yeah, desktops will still be around in 2016, but it's not something Intel -- which makes most PC processors -- thinks about a lot.

 Survival in the age of the big-screen smartphone and tablet is what Intel thinks about.